 The U.K should be arming up, he was saying, before Germany strikes, waking up skeptical British leaders.

 “Want of foresight,” Churchill said, “unwillingness to act when action would be simple and effective, lack of clear thinking, confusion of counsel until the emergency comes, until self-preservation strikes its jarring gong -- these are the features which constitute the endless repetition of history.”

 It was a call to arms.
 Britain, Churchill warned, should be rearming after its own post-World War I downsizing before “the emergency comes.”

 It turns out that Churchill was wrong about the German air force.
 According to Paul Addison, Churchill biographer and professor at the University of Edinburgh, the Luftwaffe was not yet a threat to Britain.
 But Churchill, Addison wrote in an email to the E-Ring, believed a stronger deterrent force would have prevented war.

 Hagel seems to be saying that the U.S. missed the threats on its doorstep.

-"Secretary Hagel used this phrase to define 9/11 as a wake-up, a pivotal moment that shook the United States and our allies, and one that forced us to rethink our national interests and security in the 21st century," a senior defense official explained to the E-Ring
+"Secretary Hagel used this phrase to define 9/11 as a wake-up, a pivotal moment that shook the United States and our allies, and one that forced us to rethink our national interests and security in the 21st century," a senior defense official explained to the E-Ring, on Thursday.

 The new Pentagon chief already has signaled he does not intend to let the U.S. military be unprepared for or surprised by any jarring gongs.
 We'll see what that means for the sequester and drawdown.